esmf-org/esmf/build_config/Linux.intel.default/README.md

 environment variable.

-Notice that it depends on the specific IntelMPI installation which actual compilers, classic vs. oneAPI, are chosen by default under each MPI wrapper.
+Notice that it depends on the specific IntelMPI installation which actual compilers, classic vs. LLVM-based, are chosen by default under each MPI wrapper.
 The IntelMPI defaults can be overridden using the `I_MPI_F90`, `I_MPI_CXX`, and `I_MPI_CC` environment variables.